Amman: Emirate of Transjordan

+Downtown Amman in 1928, with the water stream Seil Amman seen on left, which later dried up and was roofed in the 1960s.

-In 1921, the Hashemite emir and later king Abdullah I designated Amman instead of al-Salt to be the capital of the newly created state, the Emirate of Transjordan, which became the Hashemite Kingdom of Jordan in 1950.
+In 1921, the Hashemite emir and later king Abdullah I designated Amman as the capital of the newly created state, the Emirate of Transjordan, which became the Hashemite Kingdom of Jordan in 1950.
 Its function as the capital of the country attracted immigrants from different Levantine areas, particularly from al-Salt, a nearby city that had been the largest urban settlement east of the Jordan River at the time.
 The early settlers who came from Palestine were overwhelmingly from Nablus, from which many of al-Salt's inhabitants had originated.
 They were joined by other immigrants from Damascus.
 Amman later attracted people from the southern part of the country, particularly al-Karak and Madaba.
 The city's population was around 10,000 in the 1930s.

 The British report from 1933 shows around 1,700 Circassians living in Amman.
 Yet the community was far from insulated.
 Local urban and nomadic communities formed alliances with the Circassians, some of which are still present today.
 This cemented the status of Circassians in the re-established city.